apikcloud/docs/docs/XX-releases.md

-# XX.
-Release Management Guidelines
+# Release Management Guidelines

+<mark> Status: Draft — Pending Review and Approval </mark>

-This document defines **when and how we create, validate, and deliver releases** across environments.
+> This document defines **when and how we create, validate, and deliver releases** across environments.
-It complements `WORKFLOW.md`, `CODE_REVIEW.md`, and `MIGRATIONS.md`.
+> It complements workflow, code review, and migrations.
+>

-Releases are the formal milestones of a project — they ensure traceability, stability, and reproducibility.
+> Releases are the formal milestones of a project — they ensure traceability, stability, and reproducibility.

----

-## XX.1.
-Purpose
+## Purpose

 The goal of the release process is to:
 - deliver new features and fixes **safely and predictably**,